AilsonFreire/Albums---ReactApp/README.md

 ## Getting Started

-You can clone this project to your PC here -[clone](https://github.com/AilsonFreire/Albums---ReactApp.git)
+You can clone this project to your PC and use to whatever you want (see License below)

 ## Author